Affiliate links on Android Authority may earn us a commission. Learn more.

 Nevertheless, here’s what 5G Advanced or 5.5G seeks to offer in comparison to regular 5G:

-3. Energy efficiency: When flagship smartphones began transitioning away from 4G a few years ago, users quickly found that 5G caused significant battery drain.
+- Energy efficiency: When flagship smartphones began transitioning away from 4G a few years ago, many users manually turned off 5G caused significant battery drain.
 Smartphone modems have since improved, but 5G Advanced promises a reduced battery drain by allowing devices to enter low-power states when idle.
 For improved energy efficiency at the broadcast level, cell towers can intelligently adjust their output power or sleep when not actively serving devices.

 Apart from these highlights, 5G Advanced or 5.5G also looks to unlock additional mid-band frequencies above 6GHz.
 The latest 3GPP Releases add support for bands between 7GHz and 24GHz.
 This aligns with 5G Advanced’s goal of providing a smooth transition to 6G networks.

-5G Advanced is still in its nascent stages and the first formal announcements weren’t expected until late 2024.
-However, China Mobile became the world’s first carrier to announce a limited launch of 5G Advanced in March 2024.
+While commercial 5G Advanced rollouts haven’t transpired yet, China Mobile became the world’s first carrier to announce a limited launch of 5G Advanced in March 2024.
 This perhaps isn’t surprising as we’ve seen extensive demos from local players like Huawei and ZTE.

-We should see early 5G adopters like South Korea and the United States embrace 5G Advanced by 2025.
-The UAE has also performed extensive testing, so it may not be far behind either.
+We should see other early 5G adopters like South Korea embrace 5G Advanced in 2025.
+The UAE has also performed extensive testing, and local carrier Du.
 As with prior cellular generations, we can expect 5.5G to land in large cities first.

-As of March 2024, only the OPPO Find X7 series supports 5G Advanced or 5.5G.
+In the context of the global smartphone market, only the OPPO Find X7 series supports 5G Advanced or 5.5G.
 The company likely worked with China Mobile to enable support for the new network.
+This means that no phone released in the US supports 5G Advanced at this time, although this can change in early 2025.